 LTV = ARPU / Revenue or Customer churn

-MRR Vs. ARR – In terms of top-line revenue, it can be tempting to offer annual or even lifetime plans to new customers.
-Whilst this may benefit the businesses growth in the short-term, it will hold your SaaS back when it comes to valuation as ARR (annual recurring revenue) is seen as less predictable than MRR (monthly recurring revenue).
-If you do offer annual plans, look for a MRR to ARR ratio of 5:1 to prevent your valuation from being affected.
+Monthly Recurring Revenue (MRR) Vs. Annual Recurring Revenue (ARR) – In terms of top-line revenue, it can be tempting to offer annual or even lifetime plans to new customers.
+Whilst this may benefit the business growth in the short-term, it will hold your SaaS company’s valuation and pricing back when it comes to valuation as ARR (annual recurring revenue) is seen as less predictable than MRR (monthly recurring revenue).
+If you do offer annual plans, look for an MRR to ARR ratio of 5:1 to prevent your SaaS valuation from being affected.
 In general, the more attractive SaaS companies have at least 80% of their revenue being generated on a recurring basis.

-By looking at the metrics of your business, you can better value your SaaS business in the eyes of investors.
-After look at the above metrics, here are other factors to take into account:
+By looking at the metrics of your business, you can better value your SaaS business in the eyes of an investor or venture capital firm.
+After looking at the above metrics, here are other factors to take into account when determining SaaS companies valuation multiples:

-Before you look to sell your business, you need to create an exit strategy to increase value.
-One way to do this is by reducing churn, which can be done through a variety of clever processes, such as detecting when a customer is thinking of or going to leave and offering new incentives to keep them on.
+Before you look to sell your business and it’s assets, you need to create an exit strategy and increase revenue growth to increase the value.
+One way to do improve SaaS valuations is by reducing churn rate, which can be done through a variety of clever processes, such as detecting when a customer is thinking of or going to leave and offering new incentives to keep them on and maintain higher net revenue retention.

 2. Offer incentives.
-Offering incentives and discount offers is widely regarded as the most effective tactic in reducing churn.
+Offering incentives and discount offers in your pricing is widely regarded as the most effective tactic in reducing churn and improving net revenue retention.

 3. Target the right audience.
-It’s better to target those who appreciate the long-term value of your product and see it as an investment in good quality.
+It’s better to target those who appreciate the long-term value of your product and your value proposition and see the price as an investment in good quality.
 No matter how sophisticated your retention tricks are, they may all go down the drain if you are attracting the wrong audience.

 4. Give better service.
 Poor customer service is the leading case of customer churn.